pstanoev/simple-svelte-autocomplete/README.md

 - `valueFunction` - optional function that derives the value from the selected item.
 If used `valueFieldName` is ignored
 - `keywordsCleanFunction` - optional function to additionally process the derived keywords from the item
 - `textCleanFunction` - optional function to additionally process the user entered text
-- `selectFirstIfEmpty` - set to true to select the first item if the user clears the text and closes the dropdown.
-Defaults to false.
+- `selectFirstIfEmpty` - set to true to select the first item if the user clears the text and closes the dropdown, defaults to false
 - `minCharactersToSearch` - minimum length of search text to perform search, defaults to 1
 - `maxItemsToShowInList` - maximum number of items to show in the dropdown list, defaults 0 (no limit)
-- `disabled` - disable the control
-- `ignoreAccents` - ignores the accents to match items, defaults to true.
+- `ignoreAccents` - ignores the accents/umlauts (è,ü,ö etc) to match items, defaults to true
-- `matchAllKeywords` - defaults to true.
-If false, any item will be suggested if it shares at least one common keyword with the input.
+- `matchAllKeywords` - defaults to true, if false, any item will be suggested if it shares at least one common keyword with the input
-- `sortByPertinence` - defaults to false.
-If true, items are sorted by pertinence.
+- `sortByMatchedKeywords` - defaults to false, if true, items are sorted by the number of matched keywords, only useful if `matchAllKeywords` is false
+- `disabled` - disable the control completely
+- `readonly` - make the input readonly, no user entered text (simulates combobox), item from the list can still be selected
-- `lock` - defaults to false.
-Locks the input when an item has been selected.
+- `lock` - defaults to false, locks the input for user entered text when an item has been selected
+- `debug` - flag to enable detailed log statements from the component

 ### Events

 - `beforeChange` - function called before a new value is selected
 - `onChange` - function called after new value is selected

-### Style and UI options
+### UI options
 - `placeholder` - change the text displayed when no option is selected
 - `noResultsText` - text to show in the dropdown when the search text does not match any item.
 Defaults to "No results found".
 Can be set to "" to not show anything.
 - `hideArrow` - set to true to not show the blue dropdown arrow
 - `showClear` - set to true to show X button that can be used to deselect the selected item
+- `showLoadingIndicator` - defaults to false, set to true to show loading spinner when the async `searchFunction` is executed, bulma class 'is-loading' is added to the input control

+### CSS classes and IDs
 - `className` - apply a className to the control
 - `inputClassName` - apply a className to the input control
 - `inputId` - apply an id attribute to the the input control
 - `dropdownClassName` - apply a className to the dropdown div showing the list of items
 - `name` - generate an HTML input with this name, containing the current value
-- `debug` - flag to enable detailed log statements from the component
 - `html5autocomplete` - flag to enable or disable the [HTML5 autocomplete](https://developer.mozilla.org/fr/docs/Web/HTML/Element/form#attr-autocomplete) attribute
 - `selectName` - apply a name attribute to the <select> tag that holds the selected value
 - `selectId` - apply an id attribute to the <select> tag that holds the selected value
-- `readonly` - make the input readonly

 ### UI Slots
 - `item` - change the apearance of items in the dropdown list: